hexbatch/apple-core/v1/docs/core/actions.md

                   target attribute guid:
                   target-from-state: literal string, number or regex (empty means always) can be used with the lifecycles
                 lifecycle: [] array of life cycles this script runs on, without looking at the target from-state, can be empty
+                param_attributes: [] if not empty then these attributes must exist on the token or type-group for the action to run
                 recipient: //optional
                     recipient attribute: the script can only change the recipient attribute recipient token: if not empty, this token must be writable by the user of the action, the token does not have to be the target, and no other tokens will be written to